Garamantes/term-project-1/README.md

 ##How to build and run the project with Windows command line

-0. Locate the md file (ex test.md) in src folder
+0. Locate the md file (ex. test.md) in src folder
 1. Go to root directory (Where build.xml is located)
 2. \> ant jar